serebrov/serebrov.github.io-hugo/content/posts/2025-12-10-macbook-remote-access-from-ipad.md

   - this is more natural in teamviewer where I can scroll remote screen with one finger
 - both have extra bar for the keyboard to add Shift, Control, CMD, Alt
   - note that for combinations like CMD+Shift+T we need to use this special bar (Shift on iPad keyboard would not be counted as a part of shortcut)
+- Teamviewer: there is a problem with passing some keys from the external keyboard (connected to iPad)
-- Teamviewer: I use Voyager (QMK keyboard), there is a problem with some keys that are on a layer
+  - I use Voyager (QMK keyboard), there is a problem with some keys that are on a layer
   - it looks like the layer key is interpreted as Alt, so, for example, instead of double qoutes I get “” and for single I get ‘’
   - there is not such problem in Jump Desktop
 - Teamviewer has an annoying issue with screen blinking and scaling for a split second